Azure-Samples/communication-services-authentication-hero-nodejs/AppCreationScripts/README.md

 We advise four ways of running the script:

-- Interactive: you will be prompted for credentials, and the scripts decide in which tenant to create the objects,
+- Interactive:you will be prompted for credentials, and the scripts decide in which tenant to create the objects,
-- Non-interactive: you will provide credentials, and the scripts decide in which tenant to create the objects,
+- Non-interactive:you will provide credentials, and the scripts decide in which tenant to create the objects,
-- Interactive in specific tenant:  you will provide the tenant in which you want to create the objects and then you will be prompted for credentials, and the scripts will create the objects,
+- Interactive in specific tenant:you will provide the tenant in which you want to create the objects and then you will be prompted for credentials, and the scripts will create the objects,
-- Non-interactive in specific tenant: you will provide tenant in which you want to create the objects and credentials, and the scripts will create the objects.
+- Non-interactive in specific tenant:you will provide tenant in which you want to create the objects and credentials, and the scripts will create the objects.

 Here are the details on how to do this.